 Forms of Assessment

-The form of assessment is: Written examination (4 hours), 100% of total grade.
+The form of assessment is: due to coronavirus situation: digital oral examination, 100% of total grade.

 The grading scale used is A to F, where F is fail.